An Online newsletter of

 For complete updates on operating hours, safety procedures, or other info, visit the website at www.andygriffithmuseum.org or call (336) 786-1604.

 * July 16-18: 9th Annual Mayberry Meet-Up sponsored by TAGSRWC's "Two Chairs, No Waiting" podcast gathers in Mount Airy, N.C.
-More details TBA soon (with roughly the same format and casual schedule as last year), so for now just mark your calendar.
+For more info, visit this link: 9th Annual Mayberry Meet-Up in Mount Airy.

 * Sept.
 20-26: 32nd Annual Mayberry Days® in Mount Airy, N.C.
-Special Guests confirmed so far include Betty Lynn (Thelma Lou) and Rodney Dillard (guitar-playing Darling boy).
+Special Guests confirmed so far include Betty Lynn (Thelma Lou), Rodney Dillard (guitar-playing Darling boy), and Bettina Linke (wife of Richard O. Linke, associate producer of TAGS and also longtime personal manager of Andy Griffith and many others with Mayberrry connections).

 Tickets are already available HERE for some concerts and presentations, including Collin Raye (actually on Sept.
-18, the Sat. before the official start of Mayberry Days® week), two shows (one as part of the banquet for the Mayberry Days Golf Tournament) by T. Graham Brown, The Doug Dillard Tribute Show by The Dillards featuring Rodney Dillard, Professor Brower's Lecture with Neal Brower, Tim White and Troublesome Hollow's "Tribute to Mayberry," Allen Leath's "Mayberry Melodies," Michael Hoover's "Memories of Elvis" and Colonel Tim's Talent Time.
+18, the Sat. before Mayberry Days® week), two shows (one as part of the banquet for the Mayberry Days® Golf Tournament) by T. Graham Brown, The Doug Dillard Tribute Show by The Dillards featuring Rodney Dillard, Professor Brower's Lecture with Neal Brower, Tim White and Troublesome Hollow's "Tribute to Mayberry," Allen Leath's "Mayberry Melodies," Michael Hoover's "Memories of Elvis," and Colonel Tim's Talent Time.

 Other concert highlights during the week include The Embers featuring Craig Woolard, Legacy Motown Revue, The Band of Oz, and James Gregory ("The Funniest Man in America").